markholloway/markholloway.github.io/_posts/2019-03-16-twilio-authy-fortnite-2fa.md

 ## 2FA = 2 Factor Authentication

 Twilio Authy API is a platform for providing secure authentication using PUSH Notifications, Tokens, SMS, and Voice.
-There are advantages of Authy over Google Authenticator, especially if your mobile device's battery dies or you worse, the device is lost.
+There are advantages of Authy over Google Authenticator, especially if your mobile device's battery dies or worse, the device is lost.

 Epic Games is 100% compatible with Authy and 2FA.
-This adds an extra layer of security ensuring no one maliciously logs into your Epic Games account.
+This step adds an extra layer of security ensuring no one maliciously logs into your Epic Games account.

 ## Download Authy mobile app